DeepPavlovAdmin/convai/README.md

 # Model Submission

-To submit an entry, create a private repo with your model that works with our evaluation code, and share it with the following github accounts:  edinan@fb.com, jaseweston@gmail.com, jju@fb.com, kshuster@fb.com.
+To submit an entry, create a private repo with your model that works with our evaluation code, and share it with the following github accounts:  edinan@fb.com, jaseweston@gmail.com, jju@fb.com, kshuster@fb.com, varvara.logacheva@gmail.com.

 See [this directory](https://github.com/facebookresearch/ParlAI/tree/master/projects/convai2) for example baseline submissions.

 We will then run the automatic evaluations and update the leaderboard.
 You can submit a maximum of once per month.
 We will use the same submitted code for the top performing models for computing human evaluations when the submission system is locked on September 30th.

+**If you want to participate in [DeepHack.Chat](http://deephack.me/chat) hackathon**, please include a file ``TEAM'' in your repository.
+The file should contain names and emails of the members of your team.
+The team should consist of no more than 5 people.

 # Schedule